dickjaeger/to-do-list-react/README.md

 - Adding/removing your tasks

-- Marking ready tasks
+- Marking done tasks

-- Hiding ready tasks
+- Hiding done tasks

-- Setting all tasks ready with one button
+- Setting all tasks done with one button

+- Saving your tasks in your Local Storage